minprog/cs50x-1718-1819/overviews/Week 1/overview.md

 3. Practice with book chapters 1 (calculations) and 2 (logic)

     Note: you will get prints of these chapters in section, no need to get started beforehand!
-If you don't have section yet, you can start with Mario!
+If you don't have section yet, you can skip this step and start with Mario!
+(After completing the prior steps of course).

 3. Implement either of: